W3C-HCLSIG/HCLSDatasetDescriptions/README.md

 HCLSDatasetDescriptions
 =======================

-This is the temporary repository for converting the related [Google document](https://docs.google.com/document/d/1zGQJ9bO_dSc8taINTNHdnjYEzUyYkbjglrcuUPuoITw into HTML according to the W3C HTML template) ([HTML preview](http://htmlpreview.github.io/?https://github.com/joejimbo/HCLSDatasetDescriptions/blob/master/Overview.html)).
+This is the repository for working on the HCLS Dataset Descriptions Community Profile.

+The latest draft can be seen at ([HTML preview](http://htmlpreview.github.io/?https://github.com/joejimbo/HCLSDatasetDescriptions/blob/master/Overview.html)).